Move With Life

 1. Kindness: establish a mindset to live without harming anyone or anything

 2. Conservative: not in the political sense but be conservative in food, money, sleep...
 Don't eat, spend, or sleep too much...
-Replenish and relax, make our life happy not miserable!
+Replenish and relax, make your life happy not miserable!

 3. Peace of/in Mind: The better your relationships are the more relaxed the mind is.
-Hold peace in your mind and act in a way that holds your peace of mind.
+Hold peace in your mind and act in a way that conditions you to hold peace of mind in the midst of stress.

 4. Quiet: Every day take time to relax your body and mind, meditate.